What is an Antimicrobial Stewardship Program?

-Antimicrobial stewardship programs in hospitals seek to optimize antibiotics prescribing to improve patient care, reduce hospital expenses and slow the spread of antibiotic resistance.
-With antibiotic resistance on the rise globally and few new drugs in development, antimicrobial stewardship programs are more important than ever in ensuring the continued efficacy of available antimicrobials .
+Antimicrobial stewardship programs in hospitals seek to optimize the use of antibiotics to improve patient care, reduce hospital expenses and slow the spread of antibiotic resistance.
+With antibiotic resistance on the rise globally and few new drugs in development, antimicrobial stewardship programs are more important than ever in ensuring the continued efficacy of the available antimicrobials¹.

 What solutions can hospitals employ to support Antimicrobial Stewardship Programs?

 The CDC estimates that there are 47 million unnecessary prescriptions for antibiotics written each year in the U.S., and that over 10 million Americans will die from untreatable “superbugs” by 2050.
 As a result, a key facet of antimicrobial stewardship programs is the adoption of rapid diagnostic testing – with susceptibility results – that allows clinicians to select more appropriate and focused therapy.
 Additionally, rapid diagnostic testing offers significant cost benefits to hospitals and shorter stays for patients.
 One study using found that associated patient costs from rapid intervention went from $45,709 to $26,162, while mean length of stay went from ~11 days to ~9 days².

 What is the benefit of adopting Great Basin’s Staph ID/R Blood Culture panel as part of an Antimicrobial Stewardship Program?